 The goal of the Master in "Standardization, Social Regulation and Sustainable Development" is to combine in a single curriculum three thematic pillars: standardization, sustainable development and social regulation.
 This is achieved through a partnership between the University of Geneva and the International Organization for Standardization (ISO).
 It also implies the collaboration with a number of partners coming from external organizations.

-the compulsory classes are taught in English.
+Please note that all compulsory classes are taught in English.
 Students with no prior

 knowledge of French are eligible to apply.
 Download the Master's brochure.

-30 April 2016 - Standardized Tests deadline - GRE (DI Code 0850) or GMAT (Master's code 651-QT-70) and English Proficiency Test (TOEFL code number 3607).
+30 April 2017 - Standardized tests deadline - GRE (DI Code 0850) or GMAT (Master's code 651-QT-70) - and English proficiency test (TOEFL code number 3607 or equivalent certificates)